Kinjalrk2k/postman-to-openapi-json-extended/README.md

 ### Extensibility

 Other components/schemas can be added in alongside the extracted request/response schemas.
 Each one should be point in the correct path and should be withon `.json` files in the `schemas` directory.
 Check out the _`schemasa/_extracted.json`_ to understand correct format

+### Limitations

+- Doesn't track changes on the Postman collections
+- APIs deleted in the Postman collections aren't reflected in the already extracted schemas (Requires manual delete)
+- API paths modified in the Postman collections, aren't picked up seperately.
+Thy're treated as new paths